AlexanderGenin/system-design/public/articles/music-streaming/index.md

 ### Qualitative Requirements

 We've bypassed several NFRs without estimations for multiple reasons.
 Some can be inferred from others, such as _downtime_ being the inverse of _availability_.
 Others are not easily quantifiable.
-For example, measuring _manageability_ or _serviceability_ — metrics assessing the ease and speed with which a system can be repaired or maintained — is difficult.
+For example, measuring _manageability_ or _serviceability_ is difficult.
+These metrics assessing the ease and speed with which a system can be repaired or maintained.
 Even if you manage to quantify them, it might not significantly aid in the design process.

 The same applies to _performance_, defined as the amount of work done by the system per second.
 This definition is somewhat broad, isn’t it?
 We can presume that _performance_ is roughly synonymous with _throughput_ and _latency_.
-Therefore, we will regard these requirements as qualitative metrics rather than quantitative.
+The list could go on.
+Therefore, we will regard these and other requirements as _qualitative_ metrics rather than _quantitative_.

 Here are some qualitative requirements we will consider:

 - **Availability:** This one is fundamental.
 Our service must be accessible to users in various locations.
 This metric is typically outlined in a Service Level Agreement (SLA) as the percentage of time the system is available to users, e.g., 99.999%.
 However, the exact figure doesn't translate straightforwardly to the design decisions.
 Thus, we will aim for an ideally unachievable 100% availability for simplicity.
 - **Consistency:** Once a new track is uploaded, it should become available everywhere almost immediately.
 Achieving this is more complex than it appears.
-If you're familiar with the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), you'll understand that it's impossible to achieve both consistency and availability in a distributed system.
+If you're familiar with the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), you remember that it's impossible to achieve both consistency and availability in a distributed system.
 We will address this complexity later.
 Here, we outline the business requirements, and it is our responsibility to inform the business if they are feasible or not.
 - **Security:** We won't delve into security in depth here but will discuss general considerations.
 Our primary requirement is ensuring that data is accessible only to the authorized users it's intended for.
 - **Fault Tolerance:** The system's ability to continue operating properly in the event of failures in one or more components.
 It's crucial to identify potential _single points of failure_ and provide redundancy for them.
 - **Usability:** While it may seem trivial, we must periodically ensure our system isn’t over-engineered to the point of being problematic from user experience perspective.
-- **Reliability:** The probability that a system will produce correct outputs up to a given time.
+- **Reliability:** It means the probability that a system will produce correct outputs up to a given time.
 This is another aspect we should revisit periodically.
 For instance, our design could allow a user clicking the play button twice to start two overlapping audios.
 Or, we could mistakenly serve ads to premium clients.
 As an engineer you probably know that there are plenty of places where things can go wrong.

 ## Minimum Viable Product (MVP)